caporaso-lab/developing-with-qiime2/_sources/plugins/how-to-guides/usage-examples.md

     )

 The outcome here shows how we might run the ``merge`` command in the Artifact API, even including the correct import statement.
-WOOHOOO it works! you did a thing!

 Comments can provide context